btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ## Web-deployment

-Here you can find common questions and solutions to BTCPay web-deployments.
+Here you can find common questions and solutions to BTCPay Server web-deployments.

 ### Can I run BTCPay on my home computer?